emo-bon/hackathon2022/handson_instructions.md

 Once the job is finished, let's see the outcome!

     ls
-    fastp.html  fastp.json wgs-paired-SRR1620013_1.fastq.fastp.fastq  wgs-paired-SRR1620013_2.fastq.fastp.fastq
+    fastp.html  fastp.json wgs-paired-SRR1620013_1.fastq.fastp.fastq  wgs-paired-SRR1620013_2.fastq.fastp.fastq ...

-> Can you download `fastp.html` to your local machine and open it in a web-browser?
+> Download `fastp.html` to your local machine and open it in a web-browser.

 ## Run the 2-step workflow